 Special Credit Provisions

-Another way of establishing satisfactory credit for electric service is if the prospective customer is at least 65 years of age and does not have a delinquent balance with their current electric service provider.
+Another way of establishing satisfactory credit for electric service is if the prospective customer is at least 65 years of age.
+If 65 years of age and do not have a delinquent balance with their current electric service provider.
 Finally, a prospective customer is deemed to have satisfactory credit if they are medically indigent or have been determined to be a victim of family violence.
 These situations require specific documentation and it best to contact the affiliated retail electric provider for requirements.

 Non-Affiliated Electricity Suppliers

 When selecting a great electricity rate from a Texas retail electric supplier, you can expect to encounter at least a soft credit check.
 Some retailers use general consumer credit scores and some use credit scores specifically focused on utility payments.
-Either way, the standard rules of credit reporting apply and you have the right under the Fair Credit Reporting Act to know what information is on your report.
+The standard rules of credit reporting apply.
+You also have the right under the Fair Credit Reporting Act to know what information is on your report.
 Retail electric providers are always looking for customers who pay their bills on time.
-If you have an excellent payment history with your current provider, you will find that many energy suppliers will accept proof of that history as acceptable for initiating service without paying a deposit.
+Many suppliers will accept proof of payment history as acceptable for initiating service without paying a deposit.